fullphat/snarl_network_protocol/docs/SNP.md

 * **Granular security controls:** servers listening for incoming SNP 3.1 messages should provide the user with the ability to block forwarded notifications, and to require authorisation for such notifications;

-* **Flexibility:** callbacks may be directed to a separate port created specifically for receiving out-of-cycle messages, or POSTed to a URL;
+* **Flexibility:** callbacks can now be directed to a separate TCP port created specifically for receiving out-of-cycle messages, or POSTed to a URL;

 * **More descriptive errors:** in addition to returning the code and name of the error that occurred, SNP 3.1 also defines a further parameter that allows the server to return more context around why the error occurred.

 # Overview
 ## Communication Cycle
-A SNP 3.1 conversation is held between a _client_ and a _server_ with the client initiating the request, and the server responding to the request appropriately.
+A SNP 3.1 conversation is held between a _client_ and a _server_, with the client initiating the request and the server responding to the request appropriately.
 The process is as follows:

 1. Client opens a connection to the server
-1. Client issues a request
+1. Client then issues a request
 1. Server takes action and issues an appropriate response
 1. Client either closes the connection or repeats step 2